 Deciding Which Breast Cancer Surgery is Best for You

-You will discuss the best option for you with the breast surgeon, who has consulted with the medical oncologist so they can review where the tumor is located, the stage of cancer, and your overall health condition.
+You will discuss the best option for you with the breast cancer surgeon, who has consulted with the medical oncologist and radiation oncologist so they can review where the tumor is located, the stage of cancer, and your overall health condition.

 Do you want to keep your breast?
 If your condition allows for either surgery, you may prefer lumpectomy instead of mastectomy if that's important to you.